LearnWithTung/MoviesApplication/README.md

 # Movies iOS Application

-⚠️ This pet project is still under development.
+⚠️ The 1st version is done.
 I create this project mainly to practice TDD and testing skills.
-You can also clone the project to see how I use TDD to build features.

 ⚠️ This project uses APIs from: https://www.themoviedb.org/